 Selected cases are assigned on a first‑in, first‑out basis to members of the audit staff for further examination.
 The assigned examiner may request any additional information necessary to complete the audit.
 The executor should retain and be able to produce all of the decedent's records going back at least three years prior to death.
 The executor should produce these records promptly when requested, or the examiner will proceed to conclude the audit with the best available information.

 Once the examiner has received all the information deemed necessary to resolve uncertain issues and complete the audit, he or she will take one or two courses of action.
-If the examiner is satisfied after examining the additional information that the return is acceptable without change, the return will be accepted and a Massachusetts estate tax closing letter (Form-M-E.C.L.: Estate Tax Closing Letter) showing no additional tax liability ("zero balance") will be issued along with any certificates releasing the estate tax lien on real estate (Form M-792).
+If the examiner is satisfied after examining the additional information that the return is acceptable without change, the return will be accepted and a Massachusetts estate tax closing letter (Form-M-E.C.L.: Estate Tax Closing Letter) showing no additional tax liability ("zero balance") will be issued along with any certificates releasing the estate tax lien on real estate.
 If the examiner believes that the tax shown on the return is incorrect, he or she will prepare a written Notice of Intent to Assess ("NIA") which explains in detail the proposed changes in the return as filed.
-The NIA must be sent to the executor or his representative, and the executor may request a hearing with the examiner regarding the NIA.
+The NIA will be sent to the personal representative and their Power of Attorney, who may then request a hearing with the Office of Appeals regarding the NIA.
 This request must be received within 30 days of the issuance of the NIA.
 The case will be transferred to the Office of Appeals where a hearing will be scheduled as soon as mutually convenient.

 The Office of Appeals is authorized to settle civil tax disputes prior to assessment or litigation pursuant to G.L. c.
 62C, § 37C.
 A taxpayer may initiate the dispute resolution process at any time after a Notice of Intent to Assess ("NIA") is issued.
 See Administrative Procedure 628: Resolution of Disputes at the Office of Appeals for details as to initiating the settlement process and settlement procedures.